bitfocus/companion-module-osctimer-osctimer/companion/HELP.md

-# OSC Timer Module
+# O:S:C Timer Module

-This module allows control of an OSC-based timer application, supporting up to 4 independent timers.
+This module allows control of all O:S:C Timer’s parameters.

 ## Configuration

-* **Timer Host IP** — The IP address of the device running the OSC Timer application.
+* **Timer Host IP** — The IP address of the device running the O:S:C Timer application.
 * **Timer 1–4 Ports** — Set the OSC port for each timer.
 Leave blank to disable a timer.
 Valid ports are 1–65535.

 ## Features